≡ Menu

-And like any cancer it is a terrible disease that will leave your poor pup in pain.
-It is considered to be one of the most aggressive types of Sarcoma that exist, and tumors caused by this horrible disease spread even to parts of the body that are boneless.
+Osteosarcoma in dogs is the most common form of Bone cancer, and like any cancer, it is a terrible disease that will leave your poor pup in pain.
+It is considered one of the most aggressive types of Sarcoma that exist, and tumors caused by this horrible disease spread even to boneless parts of the body.

 Unfortunately…

-We wanted to take a moment and discuss what to look for when deal with osteosarcoma in dogs because, early detection and immediate treatment are typically the way that this cancer can be beaten, otherwise it is highly likely that you will lose your beloved pet.
+It spreads quickly, kills any bone it grows on, and moves on to a new site, leaving dogs lame or worse if it goes undiagnosed.
+This is why we wanted to take a moment and discuss what to look for when deal with osteosarcoma in dogs because early detection and immediate treatment are typically the way that this cancer can be beaten.
+Otherwise it is highly likely that you will lose your beloved pet.

-What is Osteosarcoma and what does it do?
+What is Osteosarcoma, and what does it do?

 Osteosarcoma occurs when the body starts to produce too many Osteocytes.
-These are basically the cells that are used to grow bone.
-When the immune system starts to produce too many of these in the one area cancer cells are produced, causing Osteosarcoma.
+These are the cells that are used to grow bone.
+When the immune system produces too many of these in one area, cancer cells are produced, causing Osteosarcoma.

 This cancer is…